captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 and end up saying: “You know what?
-Paying this guy ain’t worth it, let’s just crush him—Fuck It.”
+Paying this guy ain’t worth it, let’s just crush him — Fuck It.”

 ---